Are you planning a trip and wondering what needs to be on your packing list for Belize?

 - Men: A nice short sleeve button down for men and a lightweight pair of pants

-- Toiletries – Shampoo, conditioner, brush/comb, toothbrush, toothpaste, glasses/contact lenses, sunscreen, insect repellant, prescriptions, medicine just in case, first aid kit
+- Toiletries – Shampoo, conditioner, brush/comb, toothbrush, toothpaste, glasses/contact lenses, reef safe sunscreen, insect repellant, prescriptions, medicine just in case, first aid kit

 - Cell Phone

 Things to Leave off Your Packing List for Belize

 - Jeans – It’s too humid in Belize for denim.
 Choose lightweight fabrics that are breathable.
 I did bring my denim shorts, which were fine.

 - Camo anything – I’ve read that camo is reserved for the military in Belize and that it’s not true.
 Just skip it to be safe.

 - Valuables – Belize is so low key and there’s a good chance you’ll have an active vacation..
 There’s no reason to have expensive jewelry and watches.
 Leave it at home so you don’t have to worry about it.

 - Drone – They’re currently not allowed unless you have been hired to film in Belize.
 We had ours with us but didn’t use it because it was prohibited at so many places including the Mayan ruins.